Computer science is driving job growth and innovation throughout our economy and society. More than half

 AP® Computer Science Principles, intended to foster a wider appeal for the computer science discipline.

 AP® Computer Science A, as an equivalent first-semester, college-level course in computer science.

-Database Design/SQL Programming (an Oracle Academy course), for those students wanting to learn more about database implementation and mobile app development.
+Database Design/SQL Programming (an Oracle Academy course), for those students wanting to learn more about database implementation and makers projects (websites, arduinos, apps).